Effective treatment for Trauma (PTSD) and Phobias

 What will you learn

-- The ability to detraumatise people quickly and safely
+- How to detraumatise people quickly and safely

-- The necessary skills to remove even severe phobias
+- The necessary skills to treat even severe phobias

 - A clear understanding of the fear response and how PTSD and phobias develop